-While far from perfect, ASCAP and BMI provide an efficient way for wine maker to play music while ensuring we compensate the songwriters and copyright holders who create it.
+While far from perfect, ASCAP and BMI provide an efficient way for Owner/GM to play music while ensuring we compensate the songwriters and copyright holders who create it.
 Their blanket licenses, made possible by the decrees, underpin the music licensing system.
 Terminating or sunsetting the decrees would lead to chaos for the entire marketplace, jeopardizing the licensing system as we know it.

-This disruption would make my business a place that is less appealing to my customers, impacting my bottom line.
-No Without the decrees in place, the harassment from ASCAP and BMI will only get worse.
-No In order to keep paying artists, it is vital that these decrees are not eliminated or sunset.
+This disruption would make it impossible to pay for the music played for our patrons' enjoyment.
+Yes, All the PROs harassed and threatened lawsuit if i did not buy licenses from them.
+Without the decrees in place, the harassment from ASCAP and BMI will only get worse.
+No, but i now pay too much money in licensing for only 8 nights of local music/year.
+In order to keep paying artists, it is vital that these decrees are not eliminated or sunset.